ProjektKevin/Smart-Attendance-System/README.md

 - Each chart has:
   - **Zoom button**: opens a close-up of the chart in a separate window.
   - **Download button**: saves the chart as an image file.
+  - **Tooltips**: shows numbers and categories when the chart is hovered upon.

 #### 3.2 Students Tab